Broken Bone or Bad Sprain? Know the Right Next Step.

 When is fracture surgery needed?

 Surgery is not first step.
 We advise surgery only if the break is unstable, the joint surface is displaced, or a cast cannot hold position.
-If cast will work, we use cast.
-This saves unnecessary expense.
+If cast will work safely, we use cast and monitor alignment.

 What does fracture recovery look like?